About Karen Hott, Two Bridges, and Essays

 Karen Hott on Essay Writing

-I’ve spent a lifetime working with student writing–in a completely ethical, hands-off manner.
-I call my approach “coaching.”
-Coaching is different from editing.
-The coaching philosophy begins with the premise that your essay belongs entirely to you.
+I’ve spent a lifetime working with student writing–in a completely ethical manner.
+My philosophy begins with the premise that your essay belongs entirely to you.
 You will not send me your essays to revise in isolation.
-I will sit down with you, in person at my Kent Island office, at an Annapolis-area Starbucks, or through Zoom.
-If you don’t know what to say, we’ll talk.
-If you have something already written, I will ask you to read it aloud to me.
-We will talk about what’s strong and what’s not so strong, what should lead and what should finish it off.
-I will listen to you and question you so that you say what you mean to say.
+I will sit down with you, and we’ll talk.
+I will listen to you and question you to help you think through the essay and the sentences you write.

-You have a unique voice.
-Unfortunately, sometimes voices get muffled, drowned in excess wordiness and stiff formulas, or in someone else’s idea of what sounds “smart.”
-As your coach, I will not be changing your writing; rather, I will help you find out what you mean to say.
+Unfortunately, sometimes voices can get muffled, drowned in excess wordiness and stiff formulas, or in someone idea of what sounds “smart.”
+I will not be changing your writing; rather, I will help you write what you mean to say.
 Your essay will be a perfect representation of you.
 Colleges want to hear your authentic voice, not mine or your mom’s, so we’ll be sure to keep the essay all yours, from start to finish.